 WHO IS HORSETHIEF?

-Horsethief is a pseudonym for Elizabeth Sánchez.
-Founded in 2015, this handcrafted collection of silver goods draws from the creator’s own lifestyle and experiences.
+Horsethief is a pseudonym for Elizabeth Sánchez, a Spanish American jewelry artist based in Pittsburgh, Pennsylvania.
+Founded in 2015, her handcrafted collection of silver goods draws from Elizabeth’s own lifestyle and experiences.

 Elizabeth is a craftswoman with a background in graphic design.
-She began making jewelry after taking a class to learn the basics of metalwork.
+She built a home studio after taking a local class in the basics of metalwork.
 Within a year her newly developed metalsmith abilities turned into a second career.
-She has since grown her skills and knowledge through her time working at a Native American art gallery where she had the pleasure of learning metalworking techniques directly from visiting artists.
-Since leaving that position she has continued to learn through devoted research and the hard-earned lessons of trial and error.
+She has since grown her skills and knowledge through practice and her time working at a Native American art gallery where she had the pleasure of learning directly from visiting artists.
+Since leaving the gallery she has continued to learn through devoted research and the hard-earned lessons of trial and error.